Kaia Gerber, Cindy Crawford’s Daughter, Snuggles Up To Her Rumored New Beau In Paris

 Adriana Lima, who first shot to fame as Victoria’s Secret model, was also in attendance for the Miu Miu Cruise event.
 Lima, who was staying at the Hotel Regina, turned heads everywhere she went as she looked just as good as she did when she first walked the runway.

-Meanwhile, Kate Bosworth was also in attendance and was also dressed head-to-toe in Miu Miu in solidarity with the rising supermodel.
+Meanwhile, Kate Bosworth was also in attendance and was also dressed head to toe in Miu Miu in solidarity with the rising supermodel.

-Georgia May Jagger — daughter of Mick Jagger, obviously — and Suki Waterhouse were also both in attendance.
+Georgia May Jagger, daughter of Mick Jagger, and Suki Waterhouse were also both in attendance.

-As for the Miu Miu runway, Kaia Gerber was obviously the big splash, but other celebrities, like Uma Thurman, Chloe Sevigny and Gwendoline Christie all strutted their stuff for the Italian haute couture designer.
+As for the Miu Miu runway, Kaia Gerber was obviously the big splash, but other celebrities, like Uma Thurman, Chloe Sevigny, and Gwendoline Christie, all strutted their stuff for the Italian haute couture designer.

-It isn’t just her famous mother that’s serving as a mentor — Kaia has actually said that former Taylor Swift bestie, Karlie Kloss, has been her “mentor” on the runway, and she looks forward to developing a name for herself in the modeling world, rather than be a part of a modeling “legacy” on account of her mother.
+It isn’t just her famous mother that’s serving as a mentor.
+Kaia has actually said that former Taylor Swift bestie Karlie Kloss has been her “mentor” on the runway, and she looks forward to developing a name for herself in the modeling world, rather than being a part of a modeling “legacy” on account of her mother.

-Kaia Gerber made her runway debut in 2017 and starred during 2018 Spring Fashion Week by walking for Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Moschino and Versace.
+Kaia Gerber made her runway debut in 2017 and starred during 2018 Spring Fashion Week by walking for Marc Jacobs, Burberry, Alexander Wang, Coach, Prada, Chanel, Fendi, Moschino, and Versace.